Elao/blog/content/dev/from-react-native-init-to-app-stores-real-quick.en.md

 ### Enable vendor name in Android

+Before anything else, we need to configure Android to support the unique identifer we chose for the app.

+The init script generated a unique identifier for Android based on the name you gave it (e.g. `com.acmeapp` for `AcmeApp`).

+<span class="side-note light">💡</span> _You can see what name was generated by looking for the `applicationId` key in `android/app/build.gradle`._

+If you need to change that unique identifer, do it now as described below:

-In the `/android` folder, replace all occurrences of `com.acmeapp` by `com.acme.app`
+<span class="side-note">🔧</span> In the `/android` folder, replace all occurrences of `com.acmeapp` by `com.acme.app`

-Then change the directory structure with the following commands:
+<span class="side-note">🔧</span> Then change the directory structure with the following commands:

 {{< highlight bash >}}
 mkdir android/app/src/main/java/com/acme
 mv android/app/src/main/java/com/acmeapp android/app/src/main/java/com/acme/app
 {{< /highlight >}}
+<span class="side-note light">💡</span> _You need a folder level for each dot in the app identifier._

 ### React Native Config

-For setting and accessing these variables whereever we need it, I recommend using [react-native-config](https://github.com/luggit/react-native-config)
+For setting and accessing the variables described above wherever we need it, I recommend using [react-native-config](https://github.com/luggit/react-native-config)

-Install it with:
+<span class="side-note">🔧</span> Install it with:

 {{< highlight bash >}}
 yarn add react-native-config
 react-native link react-native-config
 {{< /highlight >}}

-Then create an Env file for each environment in the root folder of the project, with the following suggested variables:
+<span class="side-note">🔧</span> Then create an Env file for each environment in the root folder of the project, with the following suggested variables:

 __.env.development__